-- Find out the application deadline and give yourself plenty of time to complete your application.
+- Find out the deadline and give yourself plenty of time to complete your application.

 - Get ready to market yourself, your skills and experiences.

-- Make sure have the qualifications and other criteria to match to the course requirements.
+- Make sure you have the qualifications and other criteria to match the course requirements.

 - Think about the best person to ask for a reference.

 Your reference is an important part of your application.
 You should be confident that your referee will be prepared to write a positive statement in support of your application, so they need to know you quite well.